Inefficient pre- and post-signature workflows can make supplier agreements a pain to manage. Can digitization change this?

 Renewal reminders.
 Never miss a renewal deadline again.
 Assign reminders to individuals or teams to maintain accountability and reduce friction.

 Searchable repository.
 With all your contracts in one place, and built from structured data, you can find exactly what you need without wasting time.
 Legal teams can run reports on supplier agreements and filter by renewal deadlines, so they’re always ahead of the curve.

 Google Drive.
 Signed contracts are automatically downloaded and stored securely in the team’s shared drive.

 Slack.
 Get Slack notifications whenever someone makes changes to the supplier agreement or when the contract has been signed, and give everyone visibility of the the process.

 Email.
 Make sure your contract process doesn’t lose momentum; keep up-to-date with email notifications.

 Excel.
 Export important contract data into a spreadsheet, so you can easily share information with the wider business.

 Calendar integrations.
 Get notifications of upcoming deadlines in advance, so you can prepare for contract renewals.

 Digitize supplier agreements with Juro

 Is managing supplier agreements a pain point for your business?
 Is your contract process out of control, with multiple systems, limited oversight and a lack of version control?
-If so, try Juro for free and see how a contract collaboration platform can enable your business to agree and manage contracts in a unified workspace.
+If so, try Juro and see how a contract collaboration platform can enable your business to agree and manage contracts in a unified workspace.